What is Microsoft Access used for?

 This article will guide you through the key steps to making your own fully functional Contact Management software for free.
 Contact management (also called Customer Relationship Management, CRM or Prospect Management) can aid any business that interacts with 'contacts' (customers, clients etc.) on a regular basis.
 We also provide a free contact management download of a finished example database produced by following these steps that is ready to be edited and expanded upon to meet your specific needs.
-Download it using the link below and start using it right away.
+Download it using the link below or above and start using it right away.

 FREE SIMPLE ACCESS CONTACT MANAGEMENT DATABASE DOWNLOAD